yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 5. **Focus on the Journey** --> life is like a stochastic process rather than a point and jump.
 There is no physical universal global optimum to questions in real life; even if there were, it wouldn't be computationally tractable.

+## Invariants in Economics & Technology:

+1. Economics transaction is a function of f(opportunity costs, benefit) specialization is always true and the differential between the comparative advantage will always matter.
+(Elon musk can build websites, but he's better off paying for them.)

+2. Humans are the source and sink nodes of technological innovation and economic transactions.
+Kardashev Scale level 3 civilization might exist with AGI or have infinite intelligence and dysons spheres, but as long as it's not interacting with human society or earth there's a net 0 impact on the world and our economics and doesn't make any money nor change the way we live.

 ## Invariants taken out of Context

 Invariants taken out of context usually follow a [logical fallacy](https://en.wikipedia.org/wiki/List_of_fallacies) such as an [epistemic logical fallacy form](https://en.wikipedia.org/wiki/Masked-man_fallacy) (X is Z, Y (is or is not Z), therefore X is not Y).
 Sometimes, I might have an inexplicable gut feeling about why I don't feel comfortable reading the takes.
 So this is my attempt to formalize it.